 The overall weightings for dissertation and coursework within the MSt and MPhil programmes are as follows.
 For the MSt, the dissertation counts for 50% and coursework for 50% of the overall grade.
-For the MPhil, the dissertation counts for 40% and coursework for 60% of the overall grade.
+For the MPhil, the dissertation counts for 55% and coursework for 45% of the overall grade.
 Marks awarded for the dissertation are counted twice towards the total mark.

 For the MSt.: of the marks for the two Special Subjects and the Method essay, two will be carried forward to contribute to the total mark.
 Assuming all three pieces of work achieve a mark of at least 50 (the pass mark for the MSt.), the two highest marks will go forward.
-In the event of any of the Special Subjects or the Method essay not achieving pass marks, any fail marks will be carried forward.
-If there is one fail mark, it will be carried forward together with the highest pass mark.
-If two pieces were to fail, both fail marks would be carried forward.
-If all three pieces of work were to fail, the two highest fail marks would be carried forward.
+No candidate who has failed any of the components will be awarded the degree

 For the MPhil: of the marks for the three Special Subjects and the Method essay, three will be carried forward to contribute to the total mark.
 Assuming all four pieces of work achieve a mark of at least 50 (the pass mark for the MPhil), the three highest marks will go forward.
-In the event of any of the Special Subjects or the Method essay not achieving pass marks, any fail marks will be carried forward.
-If one piece was to fail, the fail mark would be carried forward with the two highest pass marks.
-If two pieces were to fail, both fail marks would be carried forward with the highest pass mark.
-If three pieces were to fail, all three fail marks would be carried forward.
-If all four pieces of work were to fail, the three highest fail marks would be carried forward.
+No candidate who has failed any of the components will be awarded the degree.